VladyslavStolbov/BrickBreaker/README.md

 ## Project Intensions

-In this Brick Breaker project, my primary focus is on delivering a Minimal Viable Product (MVP) with clean, maintainable code.
+In this Brick Breaker project, my primary focus is on delivering a Minimal Valuable Product with clean, maintainable code.
 I am using a to-do list to plan and track my progress, ensuring a structured approach to development.
 This project serves as a platform for me to enhance my skills and deepen my understanding of Unity and C#, with an emphasis on best practices and efficient coding techniques.

 ## Usage